PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 * purchasing e.Ticket
 * viewing Train Routes and Timetable
-* reading Service related information other Customers, who communicate over Internet for their e.Services, could be Jammed for new Requests.
+* reading Service related information

+Other Customers, who communicate over Internet for their e.Services, could be Jammed for their new Requests and get Responses back.
 ```

 ```